-- The receiver SHALL perform an automatic scan at regular intervals (at a specified hour and with a specified frequency) to search for new services. - The automatic scan can be performed both in standby mode (recommended) and in operate mode (optional).
+- The receiver SHALL perform an automatic scan at regular intervals (at a specified hour and with a specified frequency) to search for new services, as also defined in "Interoperability Point IP2" in [15] Clause 8.4.. - The automatic scan can be performed both in standby mode (recommended) and in operate mode (optional).
 Refer to the following table for automatic channel scan default settings. - The automatic scan in either mode can be disabled separately by the user, but, as a default setting, it should be active only in stand-by mode.
 In case user would decide to disable automatic search for new channels in standby mode he/she should be warned that this way the capability of automatically tracking evolution of networks and services will be hindered.
 For this purpose, a message like "Warning!
 After disabling this feature the receiver won't be any more able to keep your channel list automatically updated with respect to services on-air" (Italian translation: "Attenzione!
 Disabilitando questa funzione il ricevitore non sarà più in grado di aggiornare automaticamente la lista canali in base a quelli effettivamente trasmessi") should be presented.